cloudfoundry/go-fetcher/README.md

 We are using [Ginkgo](https://github.com/onsi/ginkgo) to run tests.

+Be sure to install [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) with `go get github.com/maxbrunsfeld/counterfeiter/v6`.

-Be sure to install [protobuf](github.com/golang/protobuf/proto) with `go get github.com/golang/protobuf/proto`.
+Be sure to install [protobuf](https://github.com/golang/protobuf/proto) with `go get github.com/golang/protobuf/proto`.

 Run `ginkgo` from the root of the repository to run all tests.